2023 Most Popular Social Sciences Master's Degree Schools in Georgia

 Full Social Sciences at Mercer University Report

-Kennesaw State University landed the #10 spot in the 2023 rankings for the most popular master’s degree social sciences programs.
-KSU Georgia is a very large public school located in the suburb of Kennesaw.
+Kennesaw State University ranked #10 on this year’s Most Popular Social Sciences Master’s Degree Schools in Georgia list.
+KSU Georgia is a fairly large public school located in the large suburb of Kennesaw.

 Women make up 67% of the social sciences majors at the school.

-Explore all the Most Popular Social Sciences Colleges in the Southeast Area or other specific states within that region.
+Explore all the Most Popular Social Sciences Schools in the Southeast Area or other specific states within that region.

 Social Sciences Majors to Study